 As Wilderness Travel’s Special Projects Manager, Ray spends much of the year planning and managing our educational Special Events.
 These events may involve discussing wildlife conservation issues with world-renowned experts in African game reserves, joining the world’s top Egyptologists for special access to the treasures of the Pharaohs, or watching an eclipse in a remote corner of the world with top astronomers.
 Past prominent guests have included Jane Goodall, Sir Edmund Hillary, Mary Leakey, Egyptologist Zahi Hawass, wildlife biologist George Schaller, mountaineers Reinhold Messner and Conrad Anker, and adventurer Thor Heyerdahl.

 Ray is involved in every aspect of our Special Events: determining the themes and locations, selecting and inviting the Guest Speakers, setting up the often complex logistics, and actually managing the events in the field.
 These special programs have taken Ray around the world, from the Mayan countries to the Andes, Greece, and Egypt for archaeology programs; from Kenya, the Serengeti, and Botswana to the Bering Sea and Sea of Cortez, and to both the Arctic and Antarctic for natural history programs; and to the Himalayas, the Alps, and the Dalmatian Coast for culturally-themed events.
-In addition he has organized 11 total solar eclipse programs in 19 different locations around the world, all successfully viewed, and has personally enjoyed eight total solar eclipses.
+In addition he has organized 12 total solar eclipse programs in 21 different locations around the world, all successfully viewed, and has personally enjoyed 10 total solar eclipses, and counting.